Aachen Maker Meetup

 - 3rd Wednesday of the month, Apr 17, 2019: Our Egg-Bot decorated lots of Easter eggs, everyone got to try out a selfmade e-skateboard, Prof. Borchers introduced Adafruit's Gemma M0 board for wearable projects, and we started experimenting with Arduino's MKR 1010 board.

-- 3rd Wednesday of the month, June 19, 2019: We're celebrating the 10-Year Anniversary of the Aachen Maker Meetup with DIY laser art installations
+- 3rd Wednesday of the month, Jul 17, 2019: We're celebrating the 10-Year Anniversary of the Aachen Maker Meetup with DIY laser art installations and more!

 - 3rd Wednesday of the month, Jan 17, 2018